Problem with the Median House Price. Things You Must Know.

-If you are in the market for a new home or investment property, one of the market pricing indicator you might have have noticed, is the Median Price of a suburb, city or state.
-Before you start assuming a drop or rise in median price in an indicator of market strength and market direction, you need to understand what a median price of a suburb means, how the median price is derived and what its significance is.
+If you are in the market for your home or investment property, one of the market pricing indicators you might look at, is the Median Price of a suburb, city or state.
+Before you start assuming a drop or rise in median price in an indicator of market strength and market direction, you need to understand what a median price of a suburb means, how the median price is calculated and what its significance is.
 Does it really indicate the strength of the market, and the direction of the market movement?
 IE, is the prices of house in the area really rising or falling?
 Or is the mass media using the "median price" as catchy titles?

 Let's start with the basics.